AdaptivMCP/AdaptivMCP/docs/start_session.md

 - Keep long workflows from getting stuck
 - Provide a single protocol that controllers can copy into system prompts

-Pair this protocol with the official system prompt in `docs/CONTROLLER_PROMPT_V1.md` so assistants internalize their role as the engineer.
+Pair this protocol with the official system prompt in `docs/CONTROLLER_PROMPT_V1.md` and the live `controller_contract` tool so assistants internalize their role as the engineer. `controller_contract` is the single source of truth for contract details; this document and the controller prompt simply describe how to execute that contract in practice.
 You are expected to run the startup sequence yourself on the very first tool call of a session—never ask the human to run commands or supply diffs for you.
 ## 1. Startup sequence

 At the start of a new conversation, or after context loss, do these tool calls in order: